-We offer specialist outdoor learning sessions for 0-7 year olds (including home-schoolers to 7) in a private woodland on Ridgeway farmland just south of Wantage.
+We offer specialist outdoor learning sessions for Toddlers and Pre-Schoolers 0-5 years and Home Educated children 4-12 years, in a private woodland on Ridgeway farmland just south of Wantage.
 We welcome parents; childcarers; childminders and nannies with their children.
 Children above three can attend unaccompanied.

 Oak Leaf Forest School offers children the opportunity for space & freedom in an amazing woodland space.
 Here they can explore; climb; build dens; swing and experience the natural world all year round, whilst learning and developing as individuals and building a lifelong love for the outdoors.
 Children will develop in many ways, particularly physically; socially; linguistically and most importantly in their self-esteem.